ELEMENTARYIntroduction Admissions Staff Enrichment Extracurriculars Tuition Calendar

 World Languages – French, Spanish, and VLACS

-Elementary students will complete a half year of immersion instruction in both Spanish and French.
+Elementary Students will complete a half year of instruction in both Spanish and French.
 All students are required to take a language each year.
+We currently offer French and Spanish onsite, and Latin and Mandarin through the online VLACS program.
+Students in Grades 6-8 will have the option to concentrate on the language path of their choice (French or Spanish).
+Grades 7 & 8 may also opt for our VLACS (Virtual Learning Academy Charter School) offerings of Mandarin and Latin.
 Second language learning offers cognitive, creative, and critical thinking benefits.
 In addition, knowing other languages and understanding other cultures is an important 21st century skill that students will need in order to live and work in a global society.

 Music & Chorus

 Singing, dancing, storytelling, acting, creative expression, and rhythm exercises are some of the curriculum components engaging K- Grade 8 students on a regular basis.
 In addition, the music program incorporates the progressive series Share the Music from McGraw Hill.
 This series supplements the curriculum with concepts including music theory, history, social and cultural commonalities and diversities, various instrumentation and familiarity with acclaimed performers.
 Students begin to take the recorder in Grade 3 and acoustic guitar at Grade 7.